Kampala Southern Bypass Highway

 The Kampala Southern Bypass Highway is a proposed four-lane, dual carriage highway in the Central Region of Uganda, connecting, Bweyogerere, in the Wakiso District, to Munyonyo in the Makindye Division of Kampala, the largest city and capital of Uganda.

 Location

 The road would start at Bweyogerere on the Kampala–Jinja Expressway, near Mandela National Stadium at Namboole.
 It would pass through Butabika, Luzira, and Kyeyitabya, to end at Munyonyo, where it would join the southern spur of the Entebbe–Kampala Expressway.
-The approximate coordinates of the highway at Bweyogerere would be 0°21'04.0"N, 32°39'45.0"E (Latitude:0.351117; Longitude:32.662496).
 The Kampala Southern Bypass would measure approximately 18 km.

 Background

 As part of efforts to decongest Kampala, a southern bypass similar to the Kampala Northern Bypass Highway has been proposed.
 The road would form an arc through the city's southeastern suburbs.
 It would join the southern spur of the Entebbe–Kampala Expressway, which traverses the southeastern suburbs of the city, to form a semi-circle.
 The road would be a toll road and would be tendered, constructed, and owned by the consortium that will own, manage, and operate the Kampala–Jinja Expressway.